• Skip to main content

 5. Reinstall Faulty USB Drivers

-1. Open Device Manager > Expand Universal Serial Bus Controllers Entry > Right-click on the USB Controller with an exclamation mark and click on Uninstall in the contextual menu.
+2. On Device Manager screen, expand Universal Serial Bus Controllers Entry > Right-click on the USB Controller with an exclamation mark and click on Uninstall in the contextual menu.

 Faulty USB Controllers on Device Manager Screen

-2. Repeat the above steps for other USB Controllers with Exclamation marks.
+3. Repeat the above steps for other USB Controllers with Exclamation marks and Restart the computer.

-Once your computer restarts, Windows should automatically load the right drivers as required for USB Ports on your computer.
+Once the computer restarts, your computer should automatically load the right drivers as required for USB Ports on your computer.

 Related